LoginRegister

 How is a 3-D image produced?

-So, imagine stacking 300 square pages of the same size on top of each other, shouldn’t you get a 3-Dimensional solid box?
-Consider your textbooks, individual pages inside them are 2-D but stacked together it’s a 3-D shape commonly known as a cuboid.
+So, imagine stacking 300 square pages of the same size on top of each other.
+Shouldn’t you get a 3-dimensional solid box?
+Consider your textbooks.
+Individual pages inside them are 2-D, but stacked together, they’re a 3-D shape commonly known as a cuboid.

-CT scans work on the same principle – more than hundreds of images of the same body part are taken in quick succession to create grey and white images.
-They are put together by computer software to form 3-D organs and diagnose the extent of the damage.
+CT scans work on the same principle – more than hundreds of images of the same body part are taken quickly to create grey-and-white images.
+Computer software puts them together to form 3-D organs and diagnose the extent of the damage.

-Say you broke a bone, multiple scans of the injured area, put on top of each other will help the doctor find out how deep the fracture is!
+Say you broke a bone.
+Multiple scans of the injured area, placed on top of each other, will help the doctor determine how deep the fracture is!

-Different parts of the body absorb different amounts of radiation, so the images are created in shades of grey and white.
-This colour gradient also provides clarity to the doctors for instance bones appear brighter because they absorb less radiation.
+Different body parts absorb different amounts of radiation, so the images are created in shades of grey and white.
+This colour gradient also provides clarity to the doctors.
+For instance, bones appear brighter because they absorb less radiation.

 What can CT scans detect?